CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 Important

-According to the rules, only the original or notarised copy of a document can be legalised or apostilled.
-In addition, the translation of the document into a foreign language must be notarised.
+According to the rules, only the original or notarised copy of a document can be legalized or apostilled.
+In addition, the translation of the document into a foreign language must be notarized.
 Documents must be in proper condition with a clearly visible seal and signature, without extraneous inscriptions and marks.

 Please note that electronic versions of documents (with QR code) without signature and seal will not be accepted for the process.